llm-operator/docs/docs/source/architecture.rst

 Quota Management for Fine-tuning Jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-LLM Operator allows uses to manage GPU quotas with integration with `Kueue <https://github.com/kubernetes-sigs/kueue>`_.
+LLMariner allows uses to manage GPU quotas with integration with `Kueue <https://github.com/kubernetes-sigs/kueue>`_.

 Autoscaling and Dynamic Model Loading/offloading in Inference